My tenant won’t let me in the home – What should I do? This is the question we’ll answer in our video today.

 Hey, everybody.
-Matthew Whitaker back with another question owners ask.
-Today’s question is, my tenant won’t let me in the home, what should I do?
+Matthew Whitaker and in this video I am back with another question owners ask.
+Today’s question is, “my tenant won’t let me in the home, what should I do?”

 If it’s an emergency then most state landlord-tenant laws will actually allow you to go in the house, if it’s an emergency.